xd009642/object-trustfall-adapter/doc/using_trustfall_stubgen.md

 would help.
 I guess the default approach is adapters on APIs to glue all those data sources together rather than static assets already on the filesystem that we may load.

+Calling the adapter type adapter all the time seems like a name collision faff if I was to bring in other adapter crates for different data souces :thinking: